 - The FOP DC Lodge will be hosting daily events from Monday through Wednesday from 11 a.m. to 2 p.m. at Lot 8 at RFK Stadium, 2400 East Capitol Street SE.
 There will be vendors, bar, and food service, along with music and entertainment.

-- May 13, 2018: The 30th Annual Candlelight Vigil will be held 8 p.m. at the National Mall between Fourth and Seventh streets NW.
+- May 13, 2019: The 31th Annual Candlelight Vigil will be held 8 p.m. at the National Mall between Seventh and 12th streets NW.
 No tickets are required and the event is open to the public.
 Parking is limited in the area.
 The closest Metro stops are Federal Center, L'Enfant Plaza, Archives-Navy Memorial, Smithsonian, and Federal Triangle.

 The Memorial Fund